zigurous/unity-tweening-system/README.md

-# Object Tweening
+# Tween Engine

-The Object Tweening package provides a system for tweening object properties in Unity.
-A tween is an animation of a value from a start position to an end position over time using an easing function that provides a natural sense of motion.
+The Tween Engine package provides a system for tweening object properties in Unity.
+A tween is an animation of a value from a start position to an end position using an easing function, providing a natural sense of motion.

 ## Installation